bzorec1/planit/README.md

 # PlanIt

 _PlanIt_ is a group event management app for decision-making, scheduling, and tracking participation.
 The app helps users easily create, join, and RSVP to events, as well as sync event details with their calendars.
+It also facilitates group decision-making by allowing users to vote on options for events.

 ---